yoachim/21_Scratch/metric_audit/metrics.md

 ## footprints

-Could try chopping off the SCP (maybe with the )
+Could try chopping off the SCP, no one seems to have a metric that wants it.